-Your gym should have a selection of kettlebells and dumbbells, because they are both incredibly useful pieces of training kit, but is one superior to the other?
+Kettlebells and dumbbells are both incredibly useful training tools, but is one superior to the other?

 Well, that depends what you’re trying to achieve:

 - Gain strength

 The different benefits to kettlebell training and traditional dumbbell training are not so much about the equipment itself (they’re just pieces of iron), but rather the exercises they enable you to perform.
 The odd shape of kettlebells make them useful for explosive, athletic movements like the kettlebell clean, and they’re ecellent for duplicating movement patterns you’ll use in the majority of sports, whereas good old barbells and dumbbells are designed to handle heavy loads.

 Let’s get into the science.